 Email Linkedin ResearchGate ORCID Twitter

-In 2018 I completed a Master’s degree in Translational neuroscience.
+In 2018 I completed a Master’s degree in translational neuroscience.
 During my masters project I was supervised by Prof. Marysia Placzek.
 I contributed to her work in understanding the genetics of early hypothalamic development in the chick embryo animal model.
 During my master's degree I found a passion for incorporating different scientific disciplines to understand neurological pathologies, which lead me to my choice of an interdisciplinary project for my PhD.

 My PhD project works on the understanding of the mechanisms of raised intracranial pressure in cryptococcal meningitis.
 My focus is the pathophysiological processes arising from the biophysical properties of the pathogen.
 It appears that cryptococcal infections affects intracranial pressure in a very complex way, involving all the components of the cranium: brain, vasculature and CSF circulation.
 My project involves using a zebrafish infection model to mimic the mechanisms that cause this increase in pressure.

 I joined the lab in 2019, as part of the DiMeN DTP.
-Having completed a MSc in Clinical microbiology and having work in Dr Catherine Pashley’s Clinical mycology lab, I developed a strong interest in opportunistic infections in respiratory disorders.
+Having completed a MSc in Clinical microbiology and having worked in Dr Catherine Pashley’s clinical mycology lab, I developed a strong interest in opportunistic infections in respiratory disorders.
 My project - in collaboration with AstraZeneca – aims to observe the effects of the IL-33/ST2 pathway in chronic respiratory diseases and infections.
 We will use an inter-disciplinary approach to explore this field.

 Throughout this PhD I also hope to promote inclusivity within academia and STEM by representing women and the black and minority ethnic (BAME) community.